 - Auto Button: The auto button attempts to detect and remove a color cast.
 It makes adjustments to the Temperature and Tint sliders. - Gray Dropper: Used to remove a color cast of an image.
 Click the icon to activate, then click on an area in the image that should be gray.
 The sliders will automatically adjust according to the sample you have selected. - White Balance: This pop-up lets you change the white balance according to common color temperatures (As Shot, Auto, Daylight, Cloudy, Shade, Tungsten, Florescent, Flash, Custom).
-The default is As Shot, the color temperature that the camera recorded when you took the photo. - Temperature: This slider shifts the color either cooler (blue) or warmer (yellow).
+The default is As Shot, the color temperature that the compare recorded when you to be a set of the compared to the compared of the compared to the compa color temperature that the camera recorded when you took the photo.

+• Temperature: This slider shifts the color either cooler (blue) or warmer (yellow).